orrsella/play-maven-integration/README.md

 # play-maven-integration

-A sample project showing how to integrate a [Play Framework](http://www.playframework.com/) with a [Maven](http://maven.apache.org/) build process.
-See [Integrating Play Framework And Maven](http://orrsella.com/) for more information.
+A sample project showing how to integrate a [Play Framework](http://www.playframework.com/) project with a [Maven](http://maven.apache.org/) build process.
+See [Integrating Play Framework And Maven](http://orrsella.com/2014/02/25/integrating-play-framework-and-maven/) for more information.

 ## Capabilities